Informo/specs/content/trust-management/trust-authority.md

   refers to.
-* `trustedEntities` is a map associating a Matrix user ID to a cryptographic signature generated from the entity's registration event and one of the trust authority's public keys, using the
+* `trustedEntities` is a map associating a Matrix user ID to a cryptographic signature generated from the entity's registration event and one of the trust authority's public keys, using one of the algorithm provided under `sig_algo`.

 #### Example